Navezjt/sd-webui-reactor/README.md

 You can choose to activate the swap on the source image or on the generated image, or on both using the checkboxes.
 Activating on source image allows you to start from a given base and apply the diffusion process to it.

 Inpainting should work but only the masked part will be swapped.

+## Troubleshooting

+**I. "You should at least have one model in models directory"**

+Please, check the path where "inswapper_128.onnx" model is stored.
+It must be inside the folder `stable-diffusion-webui\models\roop`.
+Move the model there if it's sotred in a different directory.

+**II.
+Any problems with installing Insightface or other dependencies**

+(for Windows Users) If you have VS C++ Build Tools or MS VS 2022 installed but still have a problem, then try the next step:
+1. Close your sd-webui and start it again
+(for Any OS Users) If the problem still there, then do the following:
+1. Go to `stable-diffusion-webui\venv\Lib\site-packages` folder (or it can be `stable-diffusion-webui/venv/lib/python3.10/site-packages`)
+2. If you see any folders the with names start from `~` (ex. "~rotobuf") - delete them
+3. Go to `stable-diffusion-webui\venv\Scripts` or `stable-diffusion-webui/venv/bin`
+4. Run Terminal or Console (cmd) for that folder and type `activate`
+5. Update your pip at first: `pip install -U pip`
+6. Then one-by-one:
+   - `pip install insightface==0.7.3`
+   - `pip install onnxruntime==1.15.0`
+   - `pip install opencv-python==4.7.0.72`
+   - `pip install diffusers==0.17.1`
+   - `pip install tqdm`
+7. Type `deacticate`, you can close your Terminal or Console and start your sd-webui, Roop should start OK - if not, welcome to Issues section.

+## Updating

+A good and quick way to check for extension updates: https://github.com/Gourieff/sd-webui-extension-updater